 FOMO, or the "fear of missing out," has permeated most corners of our popular culture.
 But rest assured -- FOMO wasn't invented by some Madison Avenue agency.
 In fact, quite the opposite; the term was created by a Harvard MBA named Patrick J. McGinnis, author ofThe 10% Entrepreneur.

-In that strategic context, he used FOMO to describe managers who execute on too many initiatives or follow too many potential paths, out of fear of missing some positive trend or opportunity.
+In that strategic context, he used FOMO to describe managers who pursue too many initiatives or follow too many potential paths, out of fear of missing some positive trend or opportunity.

 In this scenario, the manager is guilty of overdoing it, and is most likely confusing both their business stakeholders and the market at large with their lack of a unified, strategic direction.